praetorian-inc/konstellation/README.md

 ## Neo4j

 Konstellation uses Neo4j as its backend database.

+### Neo4j Desktop
 [Neo4j Desktop](https://neo4j.com/download/) is the preferred installation method for Neo4j.
 Installation instructions are [here](https://neo4j.com/docs/desktop-manual/current/installation/download-installation/).

 After installing Neo4j Desktop, create a new project for Konstellation to house the database and configuration settings.
 When [creating a new database](https://neo4j.com/developer/neo4j-desktop/#desktop-create-DBMS), use a 4.x version that is greater than or equal to 4.4.